improbable-eng/etcd-cluster-operator/docs/operations.md

 **NOTE:** Ensure that your `EtcdCluster` has sufficient peers on other Kubernetes nodes, to maintain quorum.

 1. Reboot the Kubernetes node
-   1. Kubernetes will delete the current `Pod` (it will be scheduled for deletion), but the PVC, the PV, will remain.
+   1. Kubernetes will schedule the current `Pod` for deletion, but the `PersistentVolumeClaim` and the `PersistentVolume` will remain.
-   1. Kubernetes will ensure that a new `Pod` is created, but it will remain un-schedulable until the Kubernetes node reboots.
+   1. Kubernetes will create a new `Pod`, but it will remain un-schedulable until the Kubernetes node reboots.
-      1. This is because the Kubernetes Scheduler knows that the `Pod` placement is constrained by the location of the existing PVC and bound PV.
+      1. This is because the Kubernetes Scheduler knows that the `Pod` placement is constrained by the location of the existing `PersistentVolumeClaim`and its bound `PersistentVolume`.
-   1. When the server has rebooted, Kubernetes will be able to schedule the `Pod` and it will start up, with the existing data and rejoin the Etcd cluster.
+   1. When the server has rebooted, Kubernetes will be able to schedule the `Pod` and it will start.
+      The Etcd process inside the `Pod` will use the existing data and it will rejoin the Etcd cluster.